We discuss 9 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 When we speak of mobile apps, Google and Apple both charge a 30% “store tax” for games released through its stores – for both for the initial sale of apps, as well as any supplementary in-app purchases.

 Apple and Google form a duopoly, by virtue of which they exert disproportionate power on the market.
 If you have a great idea for a mobile app or game, there is simply no other way to reach your audience.

-I’m not going to say that apps will die out in 2019.
+I’m not going to say that apps will die out soon.
 That’s ludicrous.
 However, slowly, but surely, the tides are changing.

-As the app market becomes more saturated, it will make more and more sense for larger organizations to focus on AI-powered workflows for their business strategy.
+As app market becomes more saturated and chatbot trends look more promising, it will make more and more sense for larger organisations to focus on AI-powered workflows for their business strategy.

 7. More chatbot use cases

 Chatbots are used in a lot of industries.
-And as their capabilities and the user adoption increases, expect that to grow.
+Upcoming chatbot trends suggest their functionalities and adoption is increasing.